-- More frequent conversations with your "customer" results in learning and improving. - Punchlists & worklists minimized (failure demand) & associated superfluous work reduced - Trust and relationships build as performers declare complete to their "customer" on a frequent basis. - Confidence builds as work is reliably completed. - Significant reduction in project hassles
+- More frequent conversations with your "customer" results in learning and improving. - Punchlists & worklists (failure demand) minimized & associated superfluous work reduced - Trust and relationships build as performers declare complete to their "customer" on a frequent basis. - Confidence builds as work is reliably completed. - Significant reduction in project hassles